animesh88/JMeterRTWS/README.md

+# Web Service Slicing
+# ServiceEvolutionAnalytics
+# Automated Web Service Change Management (AWSCM)
-# JMeterRTWS
+# SubsetWSDL
-JMeter Regression Testing of Web Services
+# Regression Testing of Web Services using JMeter and SoapUI

 Use NetBeans (enabled with Glassfish) to import and use the project.

 Please cite or refer following research papers that used the BookService as one of the case study in the experimentation section.